zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 module.exports = sidebars;
 ```

-In the above example, we have introduced a new section called `Examples` wich refers to the `examples/index.md` page.
-Also, we have added two pages to this section.
+In the above example, we have introduced a new section called `Examples` which refers to the `examples/index.md` page.
+Additionally, we have added two pages to this section.

 To learn more about the `sidebars.js` file, please refer to the [Docusaurus documentation](https://docusaurus.io/docs/sidebar).